Water supply in Afghanistan: Kabul

+The province of Kabul currently has a number of water supply networks that provide tap water to its residents.
+One such network is near the Kabul Polytechnic University, which provides tap water to thousands of Kabul homes and businesses.
+More water supply networks are being built.

-As of 2005, about half a million people or 15% of the population of Kabul were connected to the piped water supply system through an estimated 30,000 house connections.
-Some of those who are not connected receive water from their neighbors or from public hand pumps, both of which are considered as improved water sources.
-Many Kabul residents get their water from up to 100,000 shallow private wells that are often polluted and vulnerable to drought.
-According to a United States Geological Survey study carried out from 2005 to 2007, about a quarter of shallow wells have fallen dry.
-Roughly 40% of the remaining wells could fall seasonally or permanently dry because of increased withdrawals, if they are not deepened.
+According to a USGS study carried out from 2005 to 2007, about a quarter of shallow wells had fallen dry.
+The study stated that roughly 40% of the remaining wells could fall seasonally or permanently dry because of increased withdrawals, if they are not deepened.
 Reduced water availability because of the impacts of climate change could further exacerbate the situation.

-The public piped water supply system provides about 60,000 cubic meter of water per day through separate piped networks in 2005 from three different sources:
+The public tap water supply system provided about 60,000 cubic meter of water per day through separate piped networks in 2005 from three different sources: